nikoladjuraskovic/Library/README.md

 # Library
 Asp Net Core MVC web app for renting books with login form and real time functionality using SignalR.
-TODO: - User claims regarding renting books and changing database
+TODO:
+Ability for users to rent books and admin to approve renting.
-      - SingalR support
+SignalR support